tone-row/tone-row.com/README.md

 ### To Do

-- Add responsive type
-- Add responsive sidebar
+- Mobile Menu
+- Better copy
+- Meta tags for search
 - Add contact link to sidebar